edicsonm/Building-a-real-time-data-platform-on-AWS/Module-1_Monitoring_For_Operations/README.md

 If the WAF works successfully, you should now see a 403 Forbidden response when requesting the website.

-To access your website and generate ACCEPTED requests in WAF logs, use an alternative connection by tethering your mobile phone or by removing your ALB as a resource associated with the WAF Web ACL.
+To access your website and generate ACCEPTED requests in WAF logs, use an alternative connection by tethering your mobile phone.
+If you remove your ALB as an associated resource, you will **not** generate WAF logs.
+Once you've generated enough sample data and want to restore back, remove your ALB as a resource associated with the WAF Web ACL by selecting the Rules tab for your Web ACL.

+If you try to access Kibana, you will see access denied unless you've whitelisted your tethering IP address.

 </p></details>